 While Transport for London (TfL), the official transportation agency for London, used to publish an official color guide for their system, that information is no longer online.
 I thought it would be helpful to create a quick resource here on my page, for people like me who are curious about various colors in the London Underground system.

 So whether you’re working on a school project, want to paint your bedroom the color of your favorite line, or just have feelings of chromatophilia (love of colors), you’ve come to the right place.
-Below you’ll learn all the official colors of London’s transportation system, TfL, and all of the London Underground/above ground lines – including the brand new Elizabeth Line, opening later in 2022.
+Below you’ll learn all the official colors of London’s transportation system, TfL, and all of the London Underground/above ground lines – including the brand new Elizabeth Line, which opened in mid-2022.

 TfL Colors & Fonts